 - What is your average asset volume?

-- Will the be any special needs or handling required?
+- Will there be any special needs or handling required?

-Having this information in advance gives candidate ITAD vendors a clear picture of how to present their quotation.
+Having the answers to these questions in advance gives the potential ITAD vendors a clear picture of how to present their quotation.

 Selecting New ITAD Vendors